Samson-Git/Workshop---Reat-Native-with-Expo/Exercises.md

 ## Step 1: `TopBar` component

-In `App.tsx`, create a component that will display the title of the app (who manage also the status bar).
+In `App.tsx`, create a component that will display the title of the app (which manage also the status bar).

 The `title` must be received from the [props](https://docs.expo.io/versions/v37.0.0/react-native/props/) and be at the center of the view.